emolter/nirc2_reduce/README.md

 Example images of Solar System planets made using this pipeline are available at the [Keck Twilight Zone website](https://www2.keck.hawaii.edu/inst/tda/TwilightZone.html#).

 # Usage
-The readthedocs page is in progress.
-For now, see DOCUMENTATION.py for sample workflows.
+See readthedocs page for example workflows

 # Caveats
 This is not yet an official release version, and some customization will be required.
 This software was originally written in 2016 when I was a first-year grad student and had no idea how to package code.
 At the time of writing, only the flats and observation modules have been rewritten and nicely packaged; I'm working on the rest.
 Your development and pull requests are welcomed!